fonoster/routr-walkthrough-tutorial/tutorial.md

 Routr is a sip proxy, location server, and registrar that provides a reliable and scalable SIP infrastructure for telephony carriers, communication service providers, and integrators.

-This tutorial will go over two mayor components of the project, Routr server and Routr CTL; helping you familiarize with the steps of deploying a new VoIP network.
+This tutorial will go over Routr's mayor components and will help you familiarize with the steps of deploying a new VoIP network.

 Continue on to the next step to begin the tutorial.

 ## Downloading and Installing Routr SIP Server

-Routr server is a standalone software and does not need any dependency to run.
-Routr runs on all mayor operative system, as well as microservices enviroment like [Docker](https://www.docker.com/)
+Routr server is a standalone software and does not requires of any dependencies to work.
+Routr runs on all mayor operative system, as well as microservices enviroments like [Docker](https://www.docker.com/)

-The first step in running a Routr server instance is downloading the server.
+The first step in running an instance of Routr to downloading the server.

 To download the server run this command:
 ```bash